by K.M. Richards

-The nightly KCHU newscasts were anchored by KFXM newsman J. Paul Huddleston, who is best remembered for his later work in the KHJ newsroom during the "boss radio" years.
+The nightly KCHU newscasts were anchored by KFXM newsman J. Paul Huddleston, who is best remembered for his later work in the KHJ/930 newsroom in Los Angeles during the "boss radio" years.
 On weekends, the anchor was John Quimby, also from KFXM and a member of the San Bernardino City Council from 1959 to 1962; Quimby went on to serve in the State Assembly for twelve years.
 (Huddleston died in 2003, Quimby in 2012.)
 A nightly "outdoor news" report was also carried weeknights at 6:15pm, with KRNO "hillbilly" DJ Cy Smith.
 Smith made headlines of his own when he wrestled a boa constrictor live on channel 18 in April.

 At KCHU's one-year anniversary, it was obvious that some belt-tightening had taken place.
-On weekdays, the news was now on at 7:00 and 9:00, with sign-off following the latter (only one of the original two nightly movie slots remained), Cy Smith was still doing his outdoor news reports, but only one night per week, and the Mac O'Roony Roundup had been replaced by the airing of a lone cartoon at the 5:50pm sign-on (moved up from the original 4:00 daily start time, with Cloudland Rhapsody having exited the schedule, apparently not being worth turning the expensive-to-operate channel 18 transmitter on early to air).
+On weekdays, the news was now on at 7:00 and 9:00, with sign-off following the latter (only one of the original two nightly movie slots remained), Cy Smith was still doing his outdoor news reports, but only one night per week, and the Mac O'Roony Roundup had been replaced by the airing of a lone cartoon at the 5:50pm sign-on (moved up from the original 4:00 daily start time, with Cloudland Rhapsody having exited the schedule, apparently not being worth turning the expensive-to-operate channel 18 transmitter on early for).
 Danny Landeros was still around as part of a full eight-hour Saturday schedule, but the rest of the week barely managed 3½ hours of operation per day, and the Sunday schedule consisted of a lone movie at 6:00pm, with sign-off following and no newscasts.
 This Wonderful World had exited the KCHU film library, but reruns such as The Ray Milland Show (CBS, 1953-59) and Johnny Midnight (syndicated, 1960) were now airing to fill various half-hour slots.